 It’s definitely worth a peek, if the card has somehow eluded you.

-But rather than just tell you how to spend the big juicy bonus, wouldn’t it be nice to actually highlight some of the key perks which make the card so worthwhile, long term?
+But rather than just tell you how to spend the big juicy bonus, wouldn’t it be nice to actually highlight some of the key perks and travel benefits which make the card so worthwhile, long term?
 If you want, you can just scroll down to that section!

 Chase Sapphire Preferred Increased Bonus

 The Chase Sapphire Preferred Card is often overlooked, because many of the best benefits aren’t ones you cherish every day, but absolutely do when you travel.
-And even more when travel doesn’t go as planned.
+And even more so, when travel doesn’t go as planned.
+It happens.

 Like, primary rental car collision coverage, up to $20,000 per trip in travel interruption insurance – including sickness or extreme weather, baggage delay insurance, or price protection on items you buy up to $500.
 There are more (below).